Rwanda asylum partnership

 • the lawfulness of the government’s rapid process for sending asylum seekers to Rwanda

-The High Court found that the home secretary had not properly reviewed the eight individual claims, which each needed to be reconsidered.
+The High Court found the home secretary had not properly reviewed the eight individual claims, which each needed to be reconsidered.

-Claimaints' request for appeal granted in High Court
+Claimants' request for appeal granted in High Court

 At a hearing held in the High Court on 16 January 2023, applications for permission to appeal the December judgment were made by the eight claimants.